 Counselors address many issues and relationships: marriage, family, career, rehabilitation, mental health, substance abuse, education, and more.
 Finding an internship at a local mental health organization, shadowing a school counselor, or doing informational interviews with counselors can help you understand the many sub-areas within this field.
-Various kinds of courses, including psychology, sociology, anthropology, philosophy, economics, biology, religion, linguistics classes, can help a student prepare for counselling.
+Various kinds of courses, including psychology, sociology, anthropology, philosophy, economics, biology, religion, linguistics classes, can help a student prepare for counseling.
 Enhancing emotional intelligence, empathy, communication, critical thinking, and rhetorical skills will also help.

 Following an internship with Hip Hop for Change, psychology major Caitlin Inglehart '16 said,